Portfolio / Automation & Process Engineering

 Inbox Rules

-Creates a labelled folder and inbox rule on the target for each source account.
-Never merged; each source always gets its own rule and folder, regardless of how many are pointing to the same target.
+Creates a labeled folder and inbox rule on the target for each source account.
+Never merged: each source always gets its own rule and folder, regardless of how many are pointing to the same target.

 When multiple source accounts target the same destination with the same action type, the Stamp script merges them into a single row with comma-delimited values, keeping the action plan clean and reducing redundant operations at apply time.
 Inbox rules are the deliberate exception to this.